project-chip/connectedhomeip/docs/guides/android_building.md

-# Building Android CHIPTool
+# Building Android

+There are following Apps on Android

+- CHIPTool
-Android CHIPTool is an application for Android for commissioning and controlling CHIP accessory devices.

-CHIPTool offers the following features:
+    - Android CHIPTool is an application for Android for commissioning and controlling CHIP accessory devices.
+It offers the following features:
         -   Scan a CHIP QR code and display payload information to the user
         -   Read the NFC tag containing CHIP onboarding information
         -   Commission a CHIP device
         -   Send echo requests to the CHIP echo server
         -   Send on/off cluster requests to a CHIP device
+- CHIPTest
+    - Android CHIPTest is an application for Android for running CHIP's unit tests

 <hr>